 Not being able to legally drive makes even simple errands more difficult.
 The stress of trying to earn that privilege back can be daunting.
 But with proper preparation and help from someone just as invested in winning your appeal as you are, you can get back on the road and living stress-free in no time.

-Here are the few – yet vital – steps you need to take in order to file for a hearing and win your license back.
+Vital steps you need to take to file for a hearing: